Explore Urban Planning Courses

 Parking Benefit Districts

-Cities that manage their curb parking as valuable real estate can stop subsidizing congestion, pollution, and carbon emissions.
-Parking Benefit Districts may be the simplest, cheapest, and fastest way to improve cities, protect the environment, and promote economic and social justice.
+Parking Benefit Districts may be the simplest, cheapest, and fastest way to improve cities, stop subsidizing congestion, protect the environment, and promote economic and social justice by managing curb parking as valuable real estate.

 The High Cost Of Minimum Parking Requirements